TechSmith/ServiceBusValet/Readme.md

 ### Controls ###

 The Controls folder contains the modified source code for a custom WPF control called the NLogViewer.
 The original source can be found on Github: [https://github.com/erizet/NlogViewer](https://github.com/erizet/NlogViewer "NLogViewer")

-The NLogViewer control is responsible for displaying log messages in a realtime fashion.
-We use this to show progress and errors of any batch jobs that are processing.

-The control was custom modified so that it will auto scroll as new messages come in, thus keeping new messages always in view.

 ### Models ###